0atman/noboilerplate/scripts/37-functional-rust.md

 But Go is inelegant.

 And I don't mean the syntax, beauty is in the eye of the binaryholder, and you'll never get two people to agree upon that.
 If anything, it's TOO practical.
-There's no beauty to be found in Go, just a sort of crushing march of efficiency, and I don't mean that as a complement.
+There's no beauty to be found in Go, just a sort of crushing march of efficiency, and I don't mean that as a compliment.

 It's got the practicality of a chainsaw, but what I want is a poem that cuts just as sharp.